There is a great need for diaper donations for many reasons:

-There is a great need for diaper donations since government food assistance programs, like SNAP and WIC, do not cover diapers.
-1 in 3 Americans struggle to afford the approximately $1200 per year it costs to buy diapers.
-Parents without the resources to buy adequate numbers of diapers may be forced to leave their children in dirty diapers for too long or may try to clean and reuse disposable diapers.
+Diapers cost about $1200 per year per child, and parents without the resources to buy adequate numbers of diapers may be forced to leave their children in dirty diapers for too long or may try to clean and reuse disposable diapers.
 Babies kept in dirty diapers for extended periods of time are more likely to get diaper rash and UTIs, which leads to unhappy babies and stressed out parents.

 Where will the diapers be donated?